October 20th 2009

 4. Building Backlinks – good quality directory links, high quality swaps, and article marketing links.
 You choose which suits you best, we usually recommend doing these in a specific way to simplify it.
 Backlinks work when you learn what constitutes a quality backlink, and don’t try to take shortcuts that sabotage the effort.

 You may optionally use a newsletter – a good website can have a newsletter manager built into the site, where you can send newsletters to any number of groups, and which allows a signup box on every page to politely invite people to sign up.
 You don’t need to bribe people or push them into signing up, when you do it right, an invitation works wonderfully.
-We also teach how to do this effectively, in a number of ways.
-An opt-in list is NOT required for ANY successful business (in fact, more than 50% of successful business owners don’t even know what one is, and only about 25% of successful business owners USE one).
+An opt-in list is NOT required for ANY successful business (in fact, more than 50% of successful business owners don’t even know what one is, and only about 2-3% of successful business owners actually USE one), but it is one that can work for people with the skills to operate one effectively.

 It is not a FAST process.
 But it is very POWERFUL.
 Lay the foundation right, and your website becomes the center of where you do business, even though you don’t spend any more time there than anywhere else, the website becomes your virtual sales person.